paytrail/documentation/content/sales-channels/fields.md

 #### `PRESELECTED_METHOD`
 **Type:** `Number[2]`

-If the payment method selection is done in the web shop, the payment method is delivered in this field.
+If the payment method selection is done in the website, the payment method is delivered in this field.
 Paytrail's service can be bypassed when preselected payment method is delivered.
 Use requires an additional agreement with Paytrail.

 See [**payment method IDs**][payment-method-ids] for all the values.